-- 7.48 High levels of lighting can affect the health, wellbeing and amenity of adjacent residents but also have impacts for natural habitats and species.
+- High levels of lighting can affect the health, wellbeing and amenity of adjacent residents but also have impacts for natural habitats and species.
 Nil or low levels of light pollution are an important aspect of tranquillity.
 This is also an important characteristic of the Parish that people value.
-Light pollution comes in many forms - sky glow as a consequence of water droplets in the air, illumination from artificial liaht and glare.
+Light pollution comes in many forms - sky glow as a consequence of water droplets in the air, illumination from artificial light and glare.
 Artificial light is not detrimental in all cases and the solution to light pollution is not turning off all lighting.
 Light pollution is where light is excessive or intrudes where it is not wanted or expected.
 Welldesigned lighting sends light only where it is needed and without scattering it elsewhere.
 The Design Guidance and Codes advises that proposals should ensure that lighting schemes will not cause unacceptable levels of light pollution in the intrinsically dark countryside, or where/when sensitive wildlife receptors are present.
-Consider lighting schemes that could be turned off when not needed ('partnight lighting') - 7.49 The NPPF advises that by encouraging good design in planning policies this should limit the impact of light pollution from artificial light on local amenity, intrinsically dark landscapes, and nature conservation. - 7.50 The Parish Council's stated preference is for new residential and business developments not to include street-lights or high intensity security lighting.
+Consider lighting schemes that could be turned off when not needed ('partnight lighting') - 7.49 The NPPF advises that by encouraging good design in planning policies this should limit the impact of light pollution from artificial light on local amenity, intrinsically dark landscapes, and nature conservation.
+The Bat Conservancy Trust (BCT) guidance note '08/23 Bats and Artificial Lighting at Night' provides more specific nature-based sensitive lighting guidance. - 7.50 The Parish Council's stated preference is for new residential and business developments not to include streetlights or high intensity security lighting.
 This was the position taken with the Goldsmiths development.
 Note: not all lighting schemes require planning permission, however where they are part of a proposal it is reasonable to seek to control them on residential or commercial buildings).